 - Priority: This number can be used in optimize rules where lower numbers have a higher scheduling priority.

 - Hot: This will flag the CTP as a Hot Job and take effect if there are optimized rules to prioritize hot flags.

 - Hot Reason: This is the reason that the CTP is defined as Hot.

 Warehouses: This tab allows users to define which warehouses CTP can draw materials from.

 - This tab lists all available warehouses, their Name, Description, and whether it is eligible to supply the CTP.

 - The drop-down menu has the following options:

-- Individual materials must come from the same Warehouse: All materials supplying the CTP must come from the same warehouse is this option is chosen.
+- Individual materials must come from the same Warehouse: All materials supplying the CTP must come from the same warehouse if this option is chosen.

 - Individual materials can come from multiple Warehouses: In this option, the materials requirements of the CTP can be supplied from multiple warehouses is required.

 When the CTP is submitted, constraints that may make the operations late will appear here.
-Schedulers can quickly see the details of the operation as well as the number of late days.
-Listing the bottleneck constraints in this tab allows schedulers to easily identify the bottleneck operations causing the job to be late and see whether the schedule can be changed to produce the item(s) on time.
+Thus, schedulers can quickly see the details of the operation and the number of late days.
+In addition, listing the bottleneck constraints in this tab allows schedulers to easily identify the bottleneck operations causing the job to be late and see whether the schedule can be changed to produce the item(s) on time.